Flakster/JARL-Just-Another-Ruby-Linter-/README.md

 # Ruby-capstone-project
-Final project for the Ruby module of the Microverse full Stack developer Program
+Final project for the Ruby module of the Microverse full stack developer program